What can I do for you?

 I also provide a final proofreading service to check for surface errors like grammar, spelling and formatting before your translation is published.
 This is a vital step to ensure your content is absolutely perfect.

-Machine translation may be more fluent than ever, but it doesn't replace human translators when it comes to accuracy, creativity and style.
-Rather than perceiving MT as the enemy, we can use it to boost productivity.
+Machine translation may be more fluent than ever, but it doesn't replace human translators when it comes to accuracy, creativity, style and nuance.

 How it works